 - In the event of a sexual offense, students should contact 911 immediately and contact either of the Directors of Education or other available school authority.
-For proof of a criminal offense, it is extremely important to preserve any evidence. - o Students may request assistance from the Education department in calling 911. - Students may decline to notify 911 and will continue to receive support from CSHA. - In the event an individual wishes to find counseling services for victims of sexual assault, contact one of the Directors of Education or VAWA coordinator.
-For a listing of resources, please see the Community Resource section. - If the victim is in need of a change in class or schedule due to the assault, the victim should make a request to the Director of Education.
+For proof of a criminal offense, it is extremely important to preserve any evidence. - o Students may request assistance from the Education department in calling 911. - Students may decline to notify 911 and will continue to receive support from CSHA.

+- In the event an individual wishes to find counseling services for victims of sexual assault, contact one of the Directors of Education or VAWA coordinator.
+For a listing of resources, please see the Community Resource section. - If the victim is in need of a change in class or schedule due to the assault, a request should be made by the victim to the Director of Education.
 Every effort will be made to accommodate this request.
 The student will be notified of the options.